softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

       	  var carouselImage = new CarouselImageNoTitle("https://pepper-img-server/"+name+".jpg", "trigger " + name);
           carouselArray.push(carouselImage);
       }
-      let carousel = new Carousel("Check out these options:", carouselArray);
+      let carousel = new CarouselNoTitles("Check out these options:", carouselArray);

- Note: Cannot be used standalone with PepperResponse!
+ Note: Cannot be used standalone with PepperResponse; must be used with CarouselNoTitles!

 # CarouselNoTitles(title, carouselImageArray)